rems-project/archsem/INSTALL.md

 #### stdpp

-This development use the unstable version of `stdpp`, it can be installed by checking out the repository:
+This development uses `stdpp` and its splitoff `stdpp-bitvector`, it can be installed by checking out the repository:
 ```
 git clone https://gitlab.mpi-sws.org/iris/stdpp